I wanted to wish you all a Happy Halloween! And to share a few pics from my dinner party.

 I am not a professional makeup artist by any means.
 I looked up some makeup ideas on Pintrest for inspiration.
 But then winged it…get it?
 Winged it…Madame Butterfly?? lol, sorry, moving on.
 I lined my outer eyes with black liner and then used white liner to highlight the black.
 I used highlighting glitter on my cheeks, colored my eyebrows black and of course my signature red lip; and I was done.

 If you think these two ideas are still too “hard”?
 Ugh!
-What am I going to do with you guys?? lol, kidding.
+What am I going to do with you guys??
 Please refer to my Haunted Dinner Party Blog Post; go buy a bunch of masks for you and your posse and bam!
 You’re done!